TRB-Exe/win11-vps/README.md

 5. Name your secret as `NGROK_AUTH_TOKEN`
 6. In value, put your token from [this page](http://dashboard.ngrok.com/get-started/your-authtoken)
 7. Now go to Actions tab and select windowsservervps
-8. Start and wait 2-3 minutes.
+8. Run workflow and wait 2-3 minutes.
 9. Go to your [ngrok dashboard](https://dashboard.ngrok.com/cloud-edge/endpoints) and copy address.
 # Some information
 Vps only working **~1 hour**.
 This is a **temporary** vps!!
 After shutting down server, all data has been deleted!!!!